aeternity/aesophia/docs/sophia_features.md

 ```

 Guards are boolean expressions that can be used on patterns in both switch
-statements and functions definitions, if a guard expression evalutaes to
+statements and functions definitions.
+If a guard expression evalutaes to
-`true`, then the corresponding body will be used, otherwise, the next pattern
+`true`, then the corresponding body will be used.
+Otherwise, the next pattern
 will be checked:

 ```sophia